gsstephenson/dormant-site-activation-pipeline/05_compute_activation_landscape/SCIENTIFIC_REPORT.md

 ### 4.3 Methodological Innovations

+#### 4.3.1 Strand-Aware Allele Handling

+A critical methodological advance was the implementation of strand-aware allele conversion.
+For motifs on the minus strand, reference and alternate alleles must be reverse-complemented to match genomic VCF coordinates.
+This correction was validated by achieving balanced strand ratios (52.3%/47.7%) in the final output.

-#### 4.3.1 Biologically-Specific Y-Axis
+#### 4.3.2 Biologically-Specific Y-Axis

 Unlike previous approaches that use generic maximum scores across all functional predictions, we designed our Y-axis to specifically measure AP1-family TF binding.
 This provides direct biological interpretability: a high Y-score means the variant is predicted to increase binding of the exact TF family under study.

-#### 4.3.2 Population Accessibility Score
+#### 4.3.3 Population Accessibility Score

 Our X-axis formula (X = -log₁₀(AF) × Hamming_distance) elegantly captures the joint probability of accessing a dormant site through population variation: rare variants AND multiple mutations compound the difficulty of activation.

-#### 4.3.3 Vectorized Computation
+#### 4.3.4 Vectorized Computation

-Our implementation uses vectorized pandas groupby operations to process 186 million predictions in ~30 seconds, enabling rapid iteration and analysis.
+Our implementation uses vectorized pandas groupby operations to process 197 million predictions in ~30 seconds, enabling rapid iteration and analysis.

 ### 4.4 Limitations